 A suite of island paradises, undiscovered by foreign tourists, they offer sandy beaches, character villages and emerald waters

 With seven islands, several lovely mainland stops and the French island of Corsica to visit, there's plenty to do and see

 Winds are from the west-north west and very rarely reach gale force, with Force 3-4 most likely.
 Weather is hot and dry with July/August in the 30s and May/Oct in the early to mid 20s

 The largest island in the Tuscan group is Elba, which is six miles from Piombino via ferry.
 It is the most popular island for tourists, though Italians form the overwhelming percentage of visitors.
 Elba is large enough to have its own economy and character, with lots of lovely villages, a long interesting coastline and plenty of golden beaches to raft off.

-Puntone is located just outside Follonica, on the Tuscan coast.
-It is a large modern marina with lots of amenities and is easy to reach from either Pisa or Rome.
+Puntone is located just outside the town of Follonica, on the Tuscan coast.
+It is a small modern marina with lots of amenities and is easy to reach from either Pisa or Rome.

 The primary way to get to our bases in Tuscany is via Pisa Airport.
 You can also reach the Tuscan coast (particlarly Follonica) from Rome, though it does take a bit longer.
 For some reason, transfers are very expensive in Italy so we recommend taking the train to both our bases.

 Puntone is reached by taking a direct train from Pisa Centrale to Follonica and then a short taxi ride to Puntone Marina (Marina di Scarlino).
 It should take an hour and a half or so.